When will energy unit rates change after an Ofgem review?

 Two realistic scenarios (with numbers)

-These examples are illustrative to show timing and bill impact.
-Standing charges and unit rates vary by region, payment method and meter type.
-We assume a dual-fuel home on direct debit and an average split of electricity and gas use over a month.
+These examples are illustrative to show timing and bill impact, using the confirmed Q3 2026 cap-level rates (electricity 26.11p/kWh, gas 7.33p/kWh).
+Standing charges and exact rates vary by region, payment method and meter type.
+We assume a dual-fuel home on direct debit.

 • Monthly use (example): 250 kWh electricity, 900 kWh gas